near/docs/docs/develop/node/kurtosis/running-localnet-with-kurtosis.md

 ## Deploy a Smart Contract

-With everything setup and accounts created.
-Let's deploy a NFT smart contract on `localnet`.
-For this task, you'll be using an existing WASM file from [this NFT example](https://github.com/near-examples/nft-tutorial.git).
+With everything setup and your `test.near` account created, let's deploy a smart contract on `localnet`.
+For this example we will deploy an NFT use a pre-compiled WASM smart contract from [this NFT example](https://github.com/near-examples/nft-tutorial.git).

 - Download the smart contract: